NREL/COOLERCHIPS-Technical-Evaluation-Team/docs/index.md

 ### In-development:

-- 2025 dates will be selected based on feedback.
+- 2025 dates, intend to hold webinars on the last Friday of each month at 3pm Eastern.

 ### Past